President Emeritus, EPFL, Switzerland

 Founder, The Brain Forum, Switzerland

-An accomplished businessman, entrepreneur and philanthropist, Dr. Juffali obtained his first degree from the University of San Diego, USA in 1977.
+An accomplished businessman, entrepreneur and philanthropist, The late Dr. Walid Juffali obtained his first degree from the University of San Diego, USA in 1977.
 He later earned his PhD in neuroscience at Imperial College London, UK in 2012.

-In addition to his ongoing successful business and research ventures, Dr. Juffali was active in public service and philanthropy supporting many scientific and humanitarian initiatives.
+In addition to his ongoing successful business and research ventures, The late Dr. Walid Juffali was active in public service and philanthropy supporting many scientific and humanitarian initiatives.

 Associate Professor, EPFL, Switzerland